 Land grades are determined by ALC survey carried out to current (post 1988) guidelines and in accordance with Natural England (Technical Information Note 049).
 For more information on the uses of Agricultural land classification (ALC) call 01509 670 570 to discuss your survey requirements with one of our Consultants.

-As well as the grades above, there are other descriptions of other land categories used on ALC maps:
+As well as the numbered grades above, there are other descriptions of other land categories used on agricultural land classification maps:

 Areas within an urban area such as housing, industry, commerce, education, religious buildings and cemeteries are known as ‘hard’ use because of the little potential for a return to agricultural land.
 This is due to the fact that the land is hard to restore after use.